harish-shivaram/shilly-jekyll/_art/turner.md

     height: 1186
 ---

-Joseph Mallord William Turner was one of the two outstanding geniuses of British painting (the other was Constable).
+JMW Turner was one of the two outstanding geniuses of British painting (the other was Constable).
 His characteristics even fit the dictionary definition of genius: unusual capacity for imaginative creation, intellectual power, unusual energy and precocity.